JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/UBIS_Le_Cadre_D_etude_La_Pedagogie.md

 By providing an opportunity to discover new facts that illuminate the spiritual teachings of revelation in a structured setting, the instructor-facilitator engages the participant in a dynamic inquiry of personal discovery.
 This process brings out higher spiritual meanings and prompts the human will to make the adjustments accordingly and the intellect to make the transformations necessary to be inspired by the Spirit of Truth and allow the Thought Adjuster to spiritualize the mind.

 ***For instructors***: first there is the joy of serving and being useful to others.
-“Spirituality immediately indicates your closeness to God and the extent of your usefulness to your companions.” ([UB 100:2.4](/en/The_Urantia_Book/100#p2_4)).
+“Spirituality immediately indicates your closeness to God and the extent of your usefulness to your companions.” (<a id="a142_199"></a>[UB 100:2.4](/en/The_Urantia_Book/100#p2_4)).
 Then, the process of preparing a course trains the mind to synthesize data in a logical approach and to present it in a coherent and progressive manner.
 UBIS trains people to become teachers.
 Finally, the structured operation of the school invites the various participants who are all volunteers, let us remember here, to work in a harmonious atmosphere of sincere fraternity conducive to the training of teamwork.

 I therefore invite you all to experience taking a course.
 You will find the course schedule and all the information necessary to register on the Foundation website urantia.org.

 Finally, and to conclude, I would like to thank on behalf of the Trustees, Associate Trustees as well as the staff of the Urantia Foundation all the people who organized this magnificent meeting and allowed me to present the UBIS school to you.
 I would also like to greet all the participants, some of whom come from very far away.
 This meeting, here in Budapest, consolidates a little more the universality of the teachings of the revelation and their diffusion.

 > “_Ganid was, by this time, beginning to learn how his tutor spent his leisure in this unusual personal ministry to his fellow men, and the young Indian set about to find out the motive for these incessant activities.
 He asked, “Why do you occupy yourself so continuously with these visits with strangers?”
 And Jesus answered: “Ganid, no man is a stranger to one who knows God.
 In the experience of finding the Father in heaven you discover that all men are your brothers, and does it seem strange that one should enjoy the exhilaration of meeting a newly discovered brother?
-To become acquainted with one’s brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living.”_” ([UB 130:2.6](/en/The_Urantia_Book/130#p2_6))
+To become acquainted with one’s brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living.”_” (<a id="a148_722"></a>[UB 130:2.6](/en/The_Urantia_Book/130#p2_6))

 Georges Michelson-Dupont
 Director of the UBIS school